frkns/bc25src/README.md

+2025-01-17 **Note: please do not move the autotuner scripts - they must be placed in the correct directories in order to execute.**

+---

 ## Overview

 The idea of tests is to try out changes and test them against the best bot so far.
 We only merge changes that improve the eval of the bot (+ optimizations).
 This means that at every merge the bot gets better.